winitzki/scall/tutorial/programming_dhall.md

   in TU.Logic.isTrue (TU.Logic.and [ startsWithAOrZ, isAlphanum ])
 ```

-An example of a "valid string" is `"abcd1234"`.
+An example of a "valid" string is `"abcd1234"`.
 ```dhall
 let example = "abcd1234"
 let _ = assert : StringIsValid example